Continuous Operator Authentication for Teleoperated Systems Using Hidden Markov Models: Introduction

 Therefore, continuous authentication needs to be developed to secure the teleoperated robotic system.
 Behavior biometric-based continuous authentication has emerged recently to mitigate the security problems and attacks that target the post-authenticated session after the initial login for computer systems\cite{araujo2005user, tappert2010keystroke, monaco2012developing} and mobile devices \cite{frank2013touchalytics, shi2011senguard, feng2012continuous, bo2013silentsense, roy2014hmm,sitova2015hmog,li2020scanet}.
 In these works, instead of authorizing a user through a one-time login challenge, the authentication system continuously examines the user's behavior biometrics (i.e. keystroke/mouse dynamics, touch screen usage, device dynamics, etc.) in order to guarantee the identity of the initially authenticated user.

 In the aforementioned works, the authentication results are based on the analysis of relatively simple user actions.
 In \cite{araujo2005user} and \cite{tappert2010keystroke}, features of user keystroke action, such as key code, press time and interval time between strokes when a user interacts with a desktop computer, are analyzed.
 Touch actions on mobile devices, such as tapping, scrolling, and flinging, are used for authentication purposes.
 Using single actions to fulfill the authentication is highly volatile.
 In most cases, to increase the robustness of the authentication method, multiple consecutive actions are used for the final decision.
 However, the operator's motions and actions during a teleoperated procedure are far more complex than a single simple action.
 The methods developed in the above works are not suitable in this case.

+In \cite{alemzadeh2016targeted}, the author proposed a real-time detection method based on the teleoperated robots' dynamic properties.
+They focused on the case where the attackers are able to gain robot log access, analyze the teleoperation process, and inject malicious commands into the robot control system at the desired critical time.
+The detector estimates the robot motor, joints, and end-effector position and orientation after executing the given commands.
+The detector will then raise alerts whenever the velocity/acceleration exceed a pre-defined threshold.
+However, once the attackers gain full access to the remote robot, they will be able to cause damage without triggering the detector, such as cutting benign tissues with steady motion during a teleoperated surgery, or prematurely trigger an explosion in an unsafe location during a teleoperated bomb disposal task.

 Moreover, in most of these approaches, conventional classifiers, such as k-Nearest Neighbour, Support Vector Machine, Neural Network or Random Forests, are implemented. \emph{The major limitation of these classification algorithms is that they heavily rely on the choices of both positive and negative samples during the training process.}

 Although the choices of positive samples are straightforward in our case, as we can use data obtained from the genuine operator, negative samples are not so easily acquired.
 The relevant teleoperated task data are nonlinear, dynamic and high dimensional.
 Thus, creating negative samples from human-generated spoofs of teleoperated tasks would not tractably produce reliably complex sets of data that model the real-world.
 On the other hand, using other operators' data as negative samples for training is volatile, as classification performance will be very sensitive to the choice of these samples.